jwplayer/applicaster-docs/live/broadcast-live-events.md

 Notes
 - It takes a few minutes before updates propagate in Applicaster apps due to caching
-- Additional fields will not get overwritten
+- Other fields added to the JW Player Dashboard or MAPI will not get overwritten

 ## Create a live and upcoming shelf
 1. Create a playlist in JW Player that contain your live events